Program Requirements for the Ph.D. in Special Education

 - Comprehensive Exam

-All students take a comprehensive examination, usually during their third year or beginning of their fourth year in the program, administered according to CEPSE department policy.
+All students take a comprehensive examination, usually during their third year in the program, administered according to CEPSE department policy.
 This exam covers special education policy and law, assessment and intervention principles, current issues facing the field such as overrepresentation of minority students in certain disability categories or modes of delivery of special education services, research methodology and design, and the student's area(s) of specialization.
 Further information is provided in the Program Handbook.